slotThe/slotThe.github.io/posts/emacs-potpourri.md

 I currently have a set-up where I can link to every XMonad module, all of my blog posts, as well as selected extra sites, like our tutorial and installation instructions.
-Depending on the given universal argument, a different link style is used, to accomodate for different platforms.
+Depending on the given universal argument, a different link style is used, to accommodate for different platforms.

 ``` emacs-lisp
 (defun slot/get-xmonad-modules ()